jakemoody/courses-plotly-python/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:7a036c016a
 ## Bar charts with Plotly

 Let's try one more plot before we finish the chapter!
 In this exercise you want to compare 2 companies, Company A and Company B. Specifically, you want to compare the headcount by department of each organization.
 A bar chart is a great way to do this!

-The traces are already created for you.
-Simply fill in the blanks toward the end of the code to combine the data and create the plot.
+In this exercise, we will create two traces using the `go.Bar()` function.
+Similiar to the `go.Scatter()` function from the previous exercises, we will need to define `x` and `y` in the function.
+We will also want to define a `name` ('Company A' or 'Company B') for each trace since we are creating a grouped bar chart.
+The data you need is prelaoded in the console.
+The `departments` will serve as your x-axis.
+The `headcount_company_a` and `headcount_company_b` objects show the headcount numbers by department for each organization.

 *** =instructions
+- Create `trace0` using the objects available in the console and the information provided above
+- Create `trace1` using the objects available in the console and the information provided above
-- Fill in the blanks to combine the traces into the `data` object
+- Combine `trace0` and `trace1` to create the `data` object
 - Fill in the blanks to create the `fig` object

 *** =hint